 The pink clay in the mask makes the consistency and feel of the product so good and makes it a lot easier to smooth into hair than wetter conditioners, which I usually end up losing dollops of down the plug!
 The mask has undoubtedly revitalised my hair, especially the lengths which I have lightened and so need a little extra care.
 It is now softer, smoother and healthier in both look and feel than it has been in months!
 This is one that I’m definitely going to keep using, especially when my hair is feeling a little dry or splitting.

 Another shampoo bottle from the new range, I chose Pink Big out of all the other products because of its ‘weightless’ claims in the hopes that this would help add a little more volume to my hair because it is quite long and fine, which leaves it rather flat.
 And it did just that.
 Without using any other products for styling, my hair was far bouncier and voluminous than usual after drying which was great, as well as being nice and shiny.

 Deemed a 10-in-1 miracle serum I was part intrigued, part dubious when I ordered this item.
-I’ve used it for a few days and I’m definitely not sold on it yet, although I’ll be giving it a few more uses before I discard it completely!
-Like many serums, it left quite an oily, damp feeling in patches of my hair, no matter how much I tried to brush it through.
+I find that if I use it on dry hair it leaves quite an oily, damp feeling in patches of my hair, no matter how much I tried to brush it through.
 However, using it on wet or damp hair before drying seems to work well.